March 2025 books

 Alan Bott (1893-1952) is best remembered these days as the founder of Pan Books, the main paperback publishing rival to Penguin, and the first to publish James Bond, Modesty Blaise, and a bit later (long after he had died) The Hitch-hiker’s Guide to the Galaxy.
 He married Josephine Blumenfeld in 1930, and they had three children, the youngest of whom died in 2018.

-However, he was also a British airman ace in the First World War, and shot down three German aircraft in France in September 1916 and then two more in the Sinai in April 1918, before being shot down and captured by Ottoman forces later that month.
+However, he was also a British airman ace in the First World War, and shot down three German aircraft in France in September 1916 and then two more in the Sinai in April 1918, before being himself shot down and captured by Ottoman forces later that month.
 His book Eastern Nights – and Flights: A Record of Oriental Adventure is a record of his captivity and ultimate escape.
 The second paragraph of its third chapter is:

 “For a walk.
 I was upset by the air raid.
 My head has been very bad since the smash, and sometimes I don’t know what I’m doing.
 But I’m better now, and I give my word of honour that I will stay quietly in bed.
 Only say nothing to the Turks.”